ultimatecoder2/DS_Project_DJ/README.md

 Working directory: SampleProject

-To run it on local pc
+To run it on local pc use:

 npm i

 npm run start